Date: 6 June 2016. Report on Colin (a tropical storm)

 combined with a momentary distraction can result in an accident.

-Getting off the boat next to me, I'm holding on to his stanchion
+Getting off the boat next to me, I m on to the stanchion until

-until safely on the dock.
-Later we hung his swim ladder over the
+safely on the dock.
+Later the owner hung his swim ladder over the

 side.
 It made getting back on that boat from the dock much easier.
 The steps made

-a big difference for me because I'm petite.
+a big difference for me because I am petite.

 Normally getting on and off that